-The idea for these sprang from my Emily‘s new book Rawsome Vegan Baking.
-Her blog is a goldmine of genuinely healthy dessert, raw cuisine and green juice-loving inspiration.
-She seems so jazzed on life and just offering her creativity to the world.
+The idea for these sprang from a new book Rawsome Vegan Baking.
+Their blog is a goldmine of genuinely healthy dessert, raw cuisine and green juice-loving inspiration.
 I had been meaning to try my hand at some homemade chocolate with cacao butter for a while.
-Emily makes the process seem so approachable (like she does for all of her creations), so I knew that would be my starting point.
+Em makes the process seem so approachable, so I knew that would be my starting point.
 From there I cobbled together a bunch of strategies from all of the cookie, crust, and bar recipes, and came up with these.

 It’s a raw peanut butter cookie base with melted cacao butter in the batter to give a white chocolate richness.
 I freeze little orbs of the dough and then smother them in the raw chocolate and a sprinkle of salted chopped peanuts.
 So satisfying.

 White & Dark Chocolate Peanut Butter Cookie Dough Bonbons

 - 1 3/4 cups GF oat flour OR raw buckwheat groat flour

 - 1/2 cup almond flour OR finely shredded coconut